Finance, Risk Management and Audit Committee Charter

 - Assist the Board in its oversight of the Company’s legal and regulatory compliance by advising the Board with respect to the Company’s policies and procedures concerning compliance with the Company’s Code of Business Conduct and Ethics.
 Obtain reports from management, the internal auditors and the external auditors addressing the Company’s and its subsidiaries’ compliance with the Company’s Code of Business Conduct and Ethics as well as applicable laws and regulations.

-- Review the terms of related party transactions in accordance with the Statement of Policy and Procedures with respect to Related Party Transactions, as may be amended by this Committee, to ensure that any such transactions are in, or are not inconsistent with, the best interests of the Company and its shareholders.
+- Review the terms of related party transactions in accordance with the Statement of Policy and Procedures with respect to Related Party Transactions, as may be amended by this Committee, to ensure that any such transactions are in, or are not inconsistent with, the best interests of the Company and its stockholders.

 - Establish procedures for (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters; and (ii) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.